Sotalol

 Benefits

-What are the benefits of using sotalol in pregnancy?
+What are the benefits of taking sotalol in pregnancy?

 Risks

-Are there any risks of using sotalol during pregnancy?
+Are there any risks of taking sotalol during pregnancy?

 A small number of pregnant women taking sotalol have been studied, with no concerns raised that its use causes harm.

 Sotalol belongs to a family of medicines called beta blockers.
 There are no concerns that beta blockers cause birth defects, stillbirth or preterm birth.
 Women taking beta blockers may be more likely to have a small baby.
 However, a small baby can be due to underlying health conditions that beta blockers are commonly used to treat, like high blood pressure.
-It is therefore difficult to know if a beta blocker has also contributed to the baby being small.
+It is therefore difficult to know if a beta blocker has also affected the baby’s weight.

 Alternatives